This post may contain affiliate links. Please see our disclosure policy.

 Yes, you can make it ahead for an even speedier supper.
 Simply follow the recipe, spoon into a tupperware and leave to cool completely.
 Cover and chill for up to 3 days.
 Reheat on the hob or in the microwave until piping hot.
 You may like to add a splash of water to the sauce.

-Yes!
-This chicken and chickpea curry is so versatile.
-If you are cooking for vegetarians, simply swap the diced chicken breast for pan-fried paneer or halloumi.
+Yes, if you are cooking for vegetarians, simply swap the diced chicken breast for pan-fried paneer or halloumi.
 If making for vegans, you can use pan-fried tofu.
 Just make sure you use the extra-firm variety (not the silken one).
 Also swap the yoghurt for a plant-based version.
-The Coconut Collab has some good options.

 Other recipes you might enjoy: